 Membership Recognition Program

 Entry into the program tasks users with earning 250 SB lifetime, which is a pretty low bar.
-At this tier, they’ll earn double SBs on their next completed survey and a 50 SB rebate on their next gift card redemption.
+At this tier, users will earn double SBs on their next completed survey and a 50 SB rebate on their next gift card redemption.

 From the detective’s desk: Remember when we said aim to do surveys that take the shortest amount of time?
 Well, the one exception is when you have a double SB incentive.
 Then it makes sense to do surveys that award a lot of SB, even if they’re significantly longer.